Instruction & Curriculum

 Voluntary Pre-K classes promote a high-quality academic environment, which fosters the love and joy of learning and promotes success in kindergarten and throughout the child’s life.

-For questions about Voluntary Pre-K, please contact Melinda Smith at [email protected]
+For questions about Voluntary Pre-K, please contact the Pre-K Learning Team at [email protected]

 Information to Review

-Children do have to be 4 years old by or on August 15 of the current year to qualify.
+Children must be 4 years old by or on August 15 of the current year to qualify.

-If you don’t have access to a laptop or a desktop computer, please contact Melinda Smith, Pre-K Coordinator, at 931-648-5653 to schedule a time to come to the Learning Center and use a district laptop.
+If you don’t have access to a laptop or a desktop computer, please contact Jeanie Anderson, Learning Center, at 931-648-5653 or [email protected] to schedule a time to come to the Learning Center and use a district laptop.

 Parents and guardians who wish to apply for the CMCSS Voluntary Pre-K Program (VPK), should review the following process: